 I specialize in tutoring various math subjects as well as statistics, microeconomics, and macroeconomics.
 I will make sure I challenge each and every student, but also make sure to work at a pace that they feel comfortable at, and I will not move on to a new topic until the student has shown to me that they are comfortable with the subject material.

 I hold myself to a high standard and I encourage feedback.
 I am comfortable meeting with parents to give progress reports and updates on their student's learning.
 I try to be flexible with my time and I do not mind long commutes to tutor a student, and I encourage rescheduling tutoring sessions to make up for lost time.

 I look forward to hearing from you and in helping you achieve the greatest success in all of your studies!

-South Dakota School of Mines and Technology - BS, Mining Engineering
+Undergraduate Degree: South Dakota School of Mines and Technology - Bachelor of Science, Mining Engineering

-Colorado School of Mines - MS, Mineral and Energy Economics
+Graduate Degree: Colorado School of Mines - Master of Science, Mineral and Energy Economics

 What is your teaching philosophy?

 My teaching philosophy is to never move on to a new problem or subject until the student has demonstrated a complete understanding of the problem or subject matter.

 What might you do in a typical first session with a student?